jiajiacisco/MerakiStudentPresence/README.md

 # Meraki Student Presence

 **Background:** <br/> University is looking to refresh exiting network equipment.
-To position Meraki in a stronger position, we wanted to show that besides providing network connectivity and cloud-based management
-Meraki APIs can be used to simplify certain opertional and administrative works in the school environment
+To position Meraki in a stronger position, we wanted to show that besides providing network connectivity and cloud-based management, Meraki APIs can be used to simplify certain opertional and administrative works in the school environment
 <br/>

-**Product Description** <br/>
+**Product Description:** <br/>
 MerakiStudetPresence makes use of Meraki APIs and telemetry data to enable univerity admins to have greater visbility into a student's activity in the univeristy campus <br/>

 **Use Cases:**